sneakylizard123-4/Overkill-nRF/README.md

 ## Why

-- The first design was on a breadboard and was too bulky and unreliable due to old breadbaord
-- I wanted to make a more compact and reliable version that could be easily integrated into the Overkill system
-- I also wanted to try using nRF24L01+ modules with built-in PA+LNA for better range and reliability
+- Most off-the-shelf nRF24 setups are either too barebones or too messy to integrate into real projects.
+Debugging is hard, power handling is often ignored, and the RF design is usually not optimized for real-world use.
-- The goal is to have a modular RF board that can be easily swapped out and upgraded in the future without needing to redesign the entire system
+- This board is designed to be a **usable, hackable, and modular RF subsystem** that can be easily integrated into the Overkill system or used standalone for RF experimentation.
-- breadboard is clunky and the wires kept falling off and coming loose

 ---